eckerson/spatula/README.md

 	For example, if the URL is "website.com/Index.cfm/foo", the application will use the _foo_ controller and assume the default view.
 	This is done to be consistent with standard MVC URL parsing.

-The default controller and view to use when one or both are not specified are determined by the _DEFAULT_CONTROLLER_ and _DEFAULT_VIEW_ config settings.
+The default controller and view to use when one or both are not specified are determined by the _MVC.DEFAULT_CONTROLLER_ and _MVC.DEFAULT_VIEW_ framework config settings.

 * The request controller determines the controller object and the view folder.
 * The request view determines the controller function and the view file.